-Opium withdrawal can be a painful process, particularly after heavy use.
-Symptoms are typically experienced within hours of stopping the use and can last up to several weeks after, depending on the intensity of Opium use.
-Symptoms of Opium withdrawal can include nausea, tearing, yawning, chills, anxiety, depression, insomnia and sweating.
-All of these symptoms can be quite pronounced, causing the patient to experience such intense pain and suffering that a "cold turkey" withdrawal is unbearable.
-The may present in body aches in the bone and muscle, back ache, diarrhea, clammy skin, weakness, increased blood pressure, dehydration, and thoughts of suicide.
-A patient may continue their drug use to avoid the pain associated with withdrawal rather than to attain the initial euphoric 'high'.
+Opium withdrawal can be a painful process particularly after heavy use.
+Symptoms are typically experienced within hours of stopping the use of the drug and can last up to several weeks after depending on the intensity of Opium use.
+Symptoms of Opium withdrawal can include: nausea, tearing, yawning, chills, anxiety, depression, insomnia and sweating.
+All of these symptoms can be quite pronounced causing the patient to experience such intense pain and suffering that a “cold turkey” withdrawal is unbearable.
+Withdrawal symptoms may present as body aches in the bone and muscle, back ache, diarrhea, clammy skin, weakness, increased blood pressure, dehydration, and thoughts of suicide.
+A patient may continue their drug use to avoid the pain associated with withdrawal and to attain the initial euphoric ‘high’.

 Rapid Anesthesia Opium Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Opium addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Opium addiction treatment.